Greenfoxstudio-oss/MaxBrowser/README.md

 Note: If it writes "app is not installed" Try to Clean your Memory on phone or turn off Google play protection.

 required android versions: 5.0 and higher

+## About the Developer
+This project is developed by Greenfoxstudio-oss, located in Zakarpattia, Ukraine.